Quantum-like product states constructed from classical networks

 \begin{Proposition} (Spectrum of a Cartesian product of graphs) Given \begin{enumerate} \item[] A graph $G$, for which its adjacency matrix $A_G$ has eigenvalues $\lambda_i$ and eigenvectors $X_i$, and \item[] A graph $H$, for which its adjacency matrix $A_H$ has eigenvalues $\mu_i$ and eigenvectors $Y_i$, then \end{enumerate} the spectrum of $G \Box H$ contains eigenvalues $\lambda_i + \mu_j$ and the corresponding eigenvectors are $X_i \otimes Y_j$. \end{Proposition} The validity of Proposition 1 is also evident from the structure of the adjacency matrix of the Cartesian product $G\Box H$ between two graphs $G$ and $H$ of size $n$ and $k$, respectively, given by

 where $I_m$ is the identity matrix of size $m$.

-Arbitrary linear combinations of product states are produced when the basis graphs, for example $G_{a1}$ and $G_{a2}$, are coupled to produce the superposition states described above, $G_{a1 + a2}$, etc. For instance, we can produce the Bell states from graphs by suitable linear combinations of the following states:
+Arbitrary linear combinations of product states are produced when the basis graphs, for example $G_{a1}$ and $G_{a2}$, are coupled to produce the superposition states described above, $G_{a1 + a2}$, etc. For instance, we can produce the Bell states from graphs by suitable linear combinations.